Arrangements of Pseudocircles: On Digons and Triangles: Proof of Theorem

 \textbf{Case~2:} $C$ separates $b$ from $a$ and $c$.

 \textbf{Case~3:} $C$ separates $c$ from $a$ and $b$.

 \textbf{Case~4:} $C$ does not separate $a, b, c$.

-In the next paragraph we show that in neither case, it is possible to extend the arc $A'$ to a pseudocircle $C'$ intersecting the three pseudocircles of $\mathcal{K}$.
+In the next paragraph we show that in neither case is it possible to extend the arc $A'$ to a pseudocircle $C'$ intersecting the three pseudocircles of $\mathcal{K}$.
 This is a contradiction.

 Extend $A'$ starting from its endpoint on $\alpha$.
 The only way to reach $\gamma$ or~$\gamma'$, avoiding an invalid, additional intersection with $C$, is via the pseudocircle \mbox{$\beta \cup \beta'$}.
 But the other endpoint of $A'$ already lies on $\beta$, so either the pseudocircle extending $A'$ has at least three intersections with $\beta \cup \beta'$ or it misses $\gamma\cup\gamma'$.
 Both are prohibited in an intersecting arrangement extending~$\mathcal{K}$.
-This completes the proof of Claim~\ref{claim:same_arc_type}.